 Information is collected on the ownership and use of insecticide-treated mosquito nets (ITNs), indoor

 residual spraying (IRS) of insecticides, prompt and effective treatment of fever in young children,

 and the prevention of malaria in pregnant women.
 Most MIS surveys also include biomarker tests for anemia and

-To date, organizations providing technical assistance to in-country implementing partners are MEASURE DHS, PATH-MACEPA, the Malaria Consortium, CDC, and
+To date, organizations providing technical assistance to in-country implementing partners are The DHS Program, PATH-MACEPA, the Malaria Consortium,

 the Carter Center.

 In addition to Malaria Indicator Surveys, estimates of malaria indicators are available from a large number of

 national household surveys.
 For data and reports from malaria endemic countries, Demographic and Health Surveys (DHS) and UNICEF Multiple Indicator Cluster Surveys (MICS) are available on the